 • KITCHEN - built-in cooker with electric oven, hob and extractor fan, microwave, fridge/freezer and washing machine.

-• LARGE BEDROOM - Double pine bed, with new (2014) Vi Spring 1560 Pocket Sprung bed, wardrobe and chest of drawers, bedside table.
+• LARGE BEDROOM - New (2014) Vi Spring 1560 Pocket Sprung bed with soft fabric headboard.
+Quality pine wardrobe, chest of drawers and two bedside cabinets.

 • BATHROOM - Large modern shower enclosure with thermostatic valve, washbasin, WC and heated towel rail.